Recruitment Strategies for Study Abroad

 Information sessions used to be a successful recruiting tool back when students could be lured in with free food.
 These are generally short, informal meetings outside regular classroom hours which provide students with a chance to meet you, learn the details of the program, and ask questions.
 However, the majority of students attending information sessions now are those who are already committed to applying to the program.
 As such, we recommend instead holding information sessions in conjunction with another event, such as a Trivia Night or academic forum that relates to your course(s) abroad.

-Hosted by the SAO every September, the Study Abroad Fair usually brings between 800-1000 interested students.
+Hosted by the EAO every September, the Education Abroad Fair usually brings between 800-1000 interested students.
 If you cannot be there the entire time, please send materials or information, or ask a previous participant to stand in for you.
-The 2013-2014 fairs are:
+Plan to bring some decorations for your table.
+The 2018 fair is:

 Consider offering extra credit to students who come and encourage your colleagues to do the same.